Kinesiology for Emotional Health

 - What do you need energetically to feel able to cope?

-- What simple improvements you can make to your life and your lifestyle?
+- What managable changes you can make to your life and your lifestyle?

 - What can you do to control your stress?